isomerpages/moe-hougangsec/_co-curricular-activities/Sports and Games/Floorball.md

 description: ""
 third_nav_title: Sports and Games
 ---
-<center><iframe width="830" height="315" src="https://www.youtube.com/embed/YfXCFszSLgE" title="2022 Floorball Open House" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>
+<center><iframe width="830" height="315" src="https://www.youtube.com/embed/YfXCFszSLgE" title="2022 Floorball Open House" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe></center>

 ![](/images/flb1.jpeg)
 ![](/images/flb2.jpeg)

-We are inspired, motivated and dedicated in our CCA to give only the BEST!
+We are inspired, passionate and dedicated in Floorball and strive to give our BEST!

 ### Motto

-Inspired, motivated and dedicated
+Play with Passion, Lead with Dedication, Be an Inspiration.

+### VISION
+We aim to nurture all-rounded passionate, dedicated and inspiring floorballers and future leaders in the game, school and community.

+### MISSION
+To play with heart, mind and grit and be an inspiration to Hougeans.

 ### Programmes